 There’s More Than One Mexican Cuisine Culture

-The Mexican food we know today has evolved over centuries of cooking in Mexico.
+The Mexican food we know today has evolved over centuries of cooking in Mexico and is deeply rooted in the cooking culture of the Southwest.
 While the recipes started from ingredients native to Mexico, there were also some outside influences.
 The Spanish conquest, for example, introduced meats from domesticated animals such as beef, pork and chicken.
 Here are some of our favorite culinary customs from different regions in Mexico.

 This type of cuisine comes from the Mexican state Chiapas.
 Unlike other areas in Mexico, this region keeps many of the traditional ingredients.
 Chipilin herb and Yerba Santa are often used in tamales.
 Chiapas is the only region to use these.
 While chilli peppers are used very frequently in other regions, in Chiapas they prefer sweeter seasoning.
 Popular dishes include tamales, sopa de pan and a beverage called pozol made from fermented corn dough.

 Since Mexico City is a center of migration from other regions of the country, the cuisine there is a mix of dishes from all over the country.
 Street food is very popular in Mexico City with taco stands and lunch counters on every street.
 Common dishes include barbacoa, birria, cabrito, carnitas, mole sauces, tacos with many different fillings and tortas.

 Beef is very common in this region and grilling is the region’s most distinctive cooking technique.
 Growing cattle in northern Mexico has also helped promote cheese production.
 That’s where you’ll find the widest varieties of cheese in Mexico: queso fresco, ranchero and 56 varieties of asadero.
 Wheat is another important ingredient in northern Mexico and it’s commonly used for tortillas.